 While she practiced paleontology in Germany, Edinger paid a brief visit to Brussels every couple years, where she was mentored by the vertebrate paleontologist Louis Dollo, until he suffered a stroke in 1929.
 Early in her career, she was also an ardent proponent of the brain-evolution hypotheses of O.C.
 Marsh, namely that all mammals from the early Cenozoic had small brains, and that brain sizes gradually increased during that time.
 With more data, experience and confidence, Edinger transformed from Marsh apostle to Marsh critic.
 She concluded that brain size in animals with different evolutionary histories and body sizes really shouldn't be compared.
 In fact Marsh and Edinger were arguably both trumped by later research, including work published by Harry Jerison in the early 1970s.
 Edinger and Jerison carried on a long correspondence, and he urged her to examine mathematical brain-to-body-size relationships in her research, but she considered his work beyond her ability to comprehend, writing, "As I never can understand formulas and logarithmic graphs, I do not understand yours."

 Edinger's career began in Germany, but didn't end there.
 After graduation, she worked at the Geological Institute of Frankfurt University and at the Senckenberg Museum of Natural History.
 The Senckenberg was a private institution, and her position there was unsalaried — two factors that enabled her to continue working longer than many Jewish researchers.
+She also developed skill in staying out of site, entering the museum through a side door, and removing her nameplate from her office door.
 She was reluctant to leave the country where her mother's family had lived since 1560, but by the late 1930s, Nazi propaganda and racial laws had effectively restricted her to her home.
-With help from friends, she secured a U.S. visa and a Harvard appointment.
+She was lucky enough powerful friends.
+George Gaylord Simpson described her as a "research scientist of the first rank."
+With help from such friends, she secured a U.S. visa, despite immigration limitations imposed by the Immigration Act of 1924.
+She also secured a Harvard appointment.
 En route to the United States, she had to wait awhile in the United Kingdom where she worked as a translator, but in she finally reached New York in May 1940.

 Leaving Germany meant leaving behind considerable inherited wealth, but Edinger squeaked by financially, and enjoyed the informal, friendly environment at Harvard.
 She marveled at being on a first-name basis with American colleagues — something she could not expect in Germany.
 An exchange with colleagues, Glenn "Jep" Jepsen and Brian "Pat" Patterson, over the identification of a fossil brain case from the Paleocene illustrates the friendly environment.
 Jepsen penned a poem in Edinger's honor.